darkrenaissance/darkfi/doc/src/misc/tau.md

 # Tau

-Encrypted tasks management app using peer-to-peer network and raft consensus.
+Encrypted tasks management app using peer-to-peer network.
-multiple users can collaborate by working on the same tasks, and all users will have synced task list.
+Multiple users can collaborate by working on the same tasks, and all users will have synced task list.

 ## Install